New! Announcing support for images

 The algorithms behind Zamba Cloud are openly available for anyone to learn from and use.
 You can find the latest version of the project codebase on GitHub.

-These the project is structured as an open source command line tool and Python package, where you can run inference, train your own models, and even make your models available to the community.
+This project is structured as an open source command line tool and Python package, where you can run inference, train your own models, and even make your models available to the community.